Chen Zhao, violin

 Michael Whitson, viola, PCMF founder and director

 Michael Whitson is an active violist and teacher in the Southern California area.
-As a performer, he has shared the stage with the likes of Katy Perry, Stevie Wonder, Barbra Streisand, Mariah Carey, Randy Jackson, Blake Shelton, Itzahk Perlman, Yo-Yo Ma, Joshua Bell, as well as many other artists and groups.
-He is a regular studio musician, having performed on numerous movie scores such as "Pirates of the Caribbean", "Despicable Me", and "LEGO Movie".
-He has also recorded for many current television series such as "Empire", "Once Upon a Time", and "Marvel's Agents of SHIELD".
+As a performer, he has shared the stage with the likes of Katy Perry, Stevie Wonder, Barbra Streisand, Mariah Carey, Randy Jackson, Blake Shelton, Itzhak Perlman, Yo-Yo Ma, Joshua Bell, as well as many other artists and groups.
+He is a regular studio musician, having performed on numerous movie scores such as "Mulan", "Pirates of the Caribbean", and "It Chapter 2".
+He has also recorded for many current television series such as "The Mandalorian", "Empire", and "Marvel's Agents of SHIELD".
 Michael performs with local orchestras and ensembles, including the Los Angeles Opera.

 Growing up in the Bay Area, his first studies were with his parents who were also active performers and teachers.
 He was awarded a full scholarship to attend the San Francisco Conservatory of Music where he studied with Paul Hersh.
 He then completed his graduate studies at the University of Oklahoma in which he was a member of the university's graduate string quartet.